-Josh Landress is no newcomer to the instrument repair community – in fact, he made his first foray into the world of brass repair at the ripe age of 13 as a repair apprentice.
+Josh Landress is no newcomer to the instrument repair community – in fact, he made his first foray into the world of brass repair at the tender age of 13 as an apprentice.
 Josh continued repairing throughout his High School days and would later go on to repair during his time in the United States Marine Corps, where he also served as a French Horn player.

 With his service in the USMC completed, a young and determined Josh would make the move to New York City in 2002 to work as an instrument repairman at the famed Sam Ash Music’s 48th St. “Music Row” location, eventually leading their repair department.
-While at Sam Ash Josh would split his time repairing, consulting with companies in China, France, Taiwan, and the United States, and training multiple apprentices — many of whom would later go on to establish their own renowned repair shops.
-With his 10 year tenure at Sam Ash coming to a close, Josh realized that the brass scene was in great need of a place that provided expert brass repair and retail.
-Armed with this knowledge and a small workshop on 36th Street.
-Josh would go on to found J. Landress Brass in 2012 with the goal of making his new shop “a home for all brass players’ needs.”
+While at Sam Ash Josh would split his time among repairing, consulting with companies in China, France, Taiwan, and the United States, and training multiple apprentices — many of whom would later go on to establish their own renowned repair shops.
+With his 10-year tenure at Sam Ash coming to a close, Josh realized that the brass scene was in great need of a place that provided expert brass repair and retail services.
+Armed with this knowledge and a small workshop on 36th Street in Manhattan, Josh would go on to found J. Landress Brass in 2012 with the goal of making his new shop “a home for all brass players’ needs.”

-Today J. Landress Brass has become a staple in the NYC brass community and is known around the world for their quality repairs and restorations, their brass instrument designs with major manufactures, and their honest, highly curated retail environment.
+Today J. Landress Brass — now located on West 32nd Street — has become a staple in the NYC brass community and is known around the world for quality repairs and restorations, brass instrument designs with major manufacturers, and an honest, highly-curated retail environment.
 J. Landress Brass now serves as the last and only dedicated brass instrument store in NYC.